kubevirt/user-guide/docs/virtual_machines/startup_scripts.md

 use of an ephemeral disk.
 VMs with the cloud-init package installed will detect the ephemeral disk and execute custom userdata scripts at boot.

+## Ignition

+Ignition is an alternative to cloud-init which allows for configuring the VM disk on first boot.
+You can find the Ignition documentation [here](https://coreos.github.io/ignition/).
+You can also find a comparison between cloud-init and Ignition [here](https://www.flatcar.org/docs/latest/provisioning/ignition/#ignition-vs-coreos-cloudinit).

+Ignition can be used with Kubevirt by using the `cloudInitConfigDrive` volume.

 ## Sysprep

 Sysprep is an automation tool for Windows that automates Windows